Solving Complex Issues Through Play

 Global risk issues impact all of humanity and life on earth with climate change being the most pressing in terms of food, economic security, and biodiversity.
 Top global risks have been reported out most notably by the Global Challenges Foundation, and the World Economic Forum.
 Governments and international institutions have proven to be ill-equipped to take collective action placing citizens, business and philanthropists in a better position to pool their initiative and resources to work together.
 The issues are complex and currently being approached using linear thinking which ignores the character of complex embodied by our planet and company cultures.

 By thinking differently, matching action to the character of systems, we can collectively level up human decision-making consciousness to collection action.
 It will not happen solely by applying cognitive power.
-If so, there would no longer be child poverty, ecological degradation or a risk of global risks.
-To tackle these problems means digging deeper into human potential and the human spirit to draw out and apply the kind of deep creative talent that is only accessible when confronted by adversity.
+If so, there would no longer be child poverty, ecological degradation or global risks.
+To tackle these problems means digging deeper into human potential and the human spirit combined with complexity principles to draw out and apply the kind of deep creative talent that is only accessible when confronted by adversity.

 Transcendence: “the ability to rise and go beyond”